 Creating Jwt tokens in an android app

 To run GMetri experiences inside android apps, we recommend an implementation of Chrome Custom Tabs API.
-Detailed information on how to setup an android project with Chrome Custom Tabs can be found in this project
+Detailed information on how to setup an android experience with Chrome Custom Tabs can be found in this experience

-In your android project add the required dependencies for Chrome Custom Tabs and Jwt.
+In your android experience, add the required dependencies for Chrome Custom Tabs and Jwt.
 Following is an example of gradle build dependencies:

 Information on how to install dependencies for other build systems are in the links below:

-ServiceConnectionCallback.java into your android project.
+ServiceConnectionCallback.java into your android experience.
 These files together provide the interface for chrome custom tabs to run GMetri experiences.

 ChromeCustomTabsJwt.java implements two public methods: